Berkeley-MDes/tdf-fa24-HongxiPan/README.md

 <img width="450" alt="" src="assets/week14/1.jpg">

 Then I tried to use this prototype to collect data.
 Because of the wires, the prototype could not fit  my shoe, so I had to tape it on my sock.
-I know this is no where near attractive (feel so embarrassed to show my feet）, but this was the best I could do because I did it on holidays and my teammates were out of town.
+I feel so embarrassed to show my feet, but this was the best I could do because I did it on holidays and my teammates were out of town.
 So:

 <img width="450" alt="" src="assets/week14/2.jpg"><img width="450" alt="" src="assets/week14/3.jpg">